dsr001001/mcptrial/README.md

 ## Instruction file format

-Instructions are defined in `instructions.txt`.
+Instructions are defined in `instructions_to_draw.txt`.
 Each scene begins with a `scene:` header and can contain `canvas`, `background`, and one or more `element` blocks separated by `---` lines.
 Elements support lightweight attributes for layout, palette, and style.
 For example: